AI Data Center Power - Market Intelligence

 • Cape Station Phase I (100 MW) must hit Oct 2026 to validate the model

-• Now exposed to public-market scrutiny; ~$138K 2025 revenue vs. ~$70M net loss
+• Now exposed to public-market scrutiny; ~$138K 2025 revenue vs. ~$70M net loss, then $113K revenue vs. $55.9M net loss in Q2 2026

 • Not co-locatable behind-the-meter the way an SMR can be